Is My Home Suitable for a Heat Pump?

 - Is your loft insulated to at least 200mm?
 Yes = good.
 No = top it up (cheap and easy).

 - Do you have cavity walls?
 Are they insulated?
-Filled cavities = good.
+Filled = good.
 Unfilled = get them filled.
-Solid walls = may need additional insulation.
+Solid walls = may need additional work.

 - Is your home very draughty?
 No = good.
-Yes = fix the draughts first (cheap and effective).
+Yes = fix the draughts first.

 - Do you have outdoor space for a unit?
-Side passage or garden space = good.
-No outdoor space = consider ground source or communal options.
+Side passage or garden = good.

 Frequently Asked Questions